Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: Building blocks and lower bound of their extremal length

 The conformal mappings representing $\gamma^*_{\ell,M}$ and $\gamma^*_{r,M}$ are related to elliptic integrals.
 With a suitable normalization the inverse of the conformal mapping representing $\gamma^*_{\ell,M}$ is equal to the elliptic integral

 We use the branch of the square root which is positive on the positive real axis.
 The function $\mathcal{F}_M$ extends holomorphically along any path in $\mathbb{C}\setminus\{\pm i(M+1),\pm iM\}$, and extends continuously to the imaginary axis (the integral converges).
-The extended map maps the closed left half-plane homeomorphically to the closure of a rectangle contained in the left half-plane.
+The extended map takes the union of the closed left half-plane homeomorphically with $\infty$ to the closure of a rectangle contained in the left half-plane.
 The points $-i(M+1)$, $-iM$, $iM$ and $i(M+1)$ are mapped by the extension of $\mathcal{F}_M$ to the vertices of the rectangle.

 Note that

 with $k=\frac{M}{M+1}$ is a complete elliptic integral of first kind.
 Its values can be found in tables.